equidistantLexicographer/translations/L'chaim Stalin.md

 He was a brave fellow.

 Enough looking at the stars,
-A collective farm ought to be with us!
+A collective farm should be with us!

 Let's make a toast
-For the life, for the new life.
+For life, for the new.

-And the first we ought to praise,
+And the first one we should praise,
 Our dear comrade Stalin.

 Bless you, comrade Stalin!